 From North: From downtown Calais, head south on US Route 1 about 6 miles.
-Look for a large, green and gold signed on the east (left) side of the highway.
+Look for a large, green and gold sign on the east (left) side of the highway.
 A dirt road (not maintained in winter) provides access to parking areas and trailheads (look for signs).

 From South: From the intersection of US Route 1 and ME Route 214 in Pembroke, continue 20 miles north on US Route 1.
-Look for a large, greed and gold sign on the east (right) side of the highway.
+Look for a large, green and gold sign on the east (right) side of the highway.
 A dirt road (not maintained in winter) provides access to parking areas and trailheads (look for signs).

 Tides fluctuate up to 25 feet every six hours and can rise quickly so keep an eye on the water level when exploring the shore.
 Kayakers, canoeists, scuba divers and boats setting anchors should all take the strong tidal currents into account.

 In late spring and summer, be prepared for mosquitoes and black flies.
 Deer ticks are in the area so check yourself daily to prevent Lyme disease.

 Cobscook Trails Project: The trails on Devil's Head Conservation Area are part of a larger network of hiking trails in known as Cobscook Trails.
 Cobscook Trails is a cooperative project of conservation landowners and community partners that seeks to expand opportunities for nature-based recreation and tourism in eastern Washington County.
 The group produces "Cobscook Trails: A Guide to Walking Opportunities around Cobscook Bay and Bold Coast Region," a 55-page booklet describing walks on 19 area properties.
 Find more information about Cobscook Trails, including how to purchase the guidebook, visit: The Cobscook Trails Project.